Tempered distributions and Schwartz functions on definable manifolds: The general polynomially bounded case

 \subsection{Definition}

-Let $M$ be a sub-analytic manifold.
+Let $M$ be a definable manifold.
 A real valued function $t:M\to\bR$ is called \emph{a tempered function on $M$} if it satisfies the equivalent conditions of Lemma \ref{lemma-to-define-temp-on-non-affine}.
 Denote the space of all tempered functions on $M$ by $\mathcal{T}(M)$.